zype/zype.github.io/platform_docs/videos.md

 Your players will now have the options to display subtitles for the languages that you have uploaded.

 There are a lot of ways to create soft subtitles to upload to Zype.
-We like to use [Aegisub](http://www.aegisub.org/) to create our SRT and VTT subtitle files.
-This is a free software to download that allows you to enter captions alongside the video playing and then converts your captions to SRT or VTT formats.
+At Zype, we use [Aegisub](http://www.aegisub.org/) to create our SRT and VTT subtitle files.
+This is a free software that allows you to enter captions alongside the video playing.
+Then, it converts your captions to SRT or VTT files for you to upload.